karenjex/pgodemo/README.md

 ```

 ## [-] Update Manifest for OpenShift (if applicable):
-- For each postgres manifest, ensure that openshift key is set to true if running on OpenShift, otherwise set to false.
+- For each postgres manifest, ensure that openshift key is set to
+  `true` if running on OpenShift, otherwise set to `false`
 - For monitoring, ensure that `fsGroup` is commented out in all `deploy*` yaml files if on OpenShift.
 - Change kustomization manifest for monitoring to use pgmonitor namespace.